Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

-# Instructions for subscribing to and processing the Kahoku Shimpo API
+# Instructions for the Kahoku Shimpo API

 ## Setup
 To get started install...